MTG/essentia/doc/sphinxdoc/machine_learning.rst

     pip install essentia-tensorflow

-Additionally, we provide `instructions <https://mtg.github.io/essentia-labs/news/tensorflow/2019/10/19/tensorflow-models-in-essentia/>`_ to build and use Essentia with the TensorFlow wrapper.
-See our blog posts `[1] <https://mtg.github.io/essentia-labs/news/tensorflow/2019/10/19/tensorflow-models-in-essentia/>`_ `[2] <https://mtg.github.io/essentia-labs/news/tensorflow/2020/01/16/tensorflow-models-released/>`_ for further details about some of the models.

 Building Essentia with TensorFlow support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Alternatively, we provide instructions to build Essentia from source and link it against the shared TensorFlow libraries.